Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.7.0
+- Added support for KSP 1.11.1
+- Fixed missing stack node on Nautilus Bridge.
+- Fixed decal issues on Nautilus Bridge.
+- Size 1 (Moho), Size 2 (Delta), and Size 3 (Duna) tanks are hidden when Restock is installed.

 3.6.0
 - Reduced D2 Centrifuge experiments to 4.
 - Updated the Advanced Construction Hangar to support the latest OSE Workshop.